 But ultimately, even the large men lacked the intelligence to handle the firearm.
 It is said that this weapon was unsurprisingly left to rot.

 Atypical “trick weapon” produced by the workshop heretics, the “Powder Kegs”.
-It is known as the favorite weapon of the old hunter Djura.
+It is known as the weapon favored by the old hunter Djura.

 Launches as if driving in a very thick stake via a strange and complex mechanism.
-It is a one-shot certain-kill weapon, so it leaves large openings and has high difficulty of use.
+It is a one-shot kill weapon, so it leaves large openings and has high difficulty of use.

 However, that very difficulty in using seems to be the “Powder Kegs”’ way of doing things.